sourcecode347/OSAV-Open_Source_AntiVirus/README.md

 ## License

-This project is licensed under the GNU 3.0 License.
+This project is licensed under the GPL 3.0 License.
 See the LICENSE file for details.

 ## Acknowledgments